rediscookbook/rediscookbook/recipes/get_and_delete/recipe.md

-#Atomically GET and DELETE data from Redis
+#Atomically GET and Delete Data from Redis

 ### Problem